Kleene-Star/KleeneStar.Core/doc/kleenestar.form.md

 The UI for form management in **KleeneStar** is designed to translate complex structures and rules into an intuitive and comprehensible interaction model.
 The goal is efficient, safe, and user-friendly work with forms within a class.

-The design follows the established UI patterns of the **KleeneStar** web application.
-Users benefit from a consistent experience with clear navigation paths, familiar controls, and recurring interaction principles.
-This reduces onboarding time and enables a fast execution of typical tasks in the form context.
+The design is based on the established UI patterns of the **KleeneStar** web application.
+Users benefit from a consistent experience that includes clear navigation paths, familiar controls, and recurring interaction principles.
+This consistency helps reduce onboarding time and supports the efficient execution of typical tasks within the form context.
 The provided mockups serve as visual references for the final UI design.
-They illustrate how forms are managed within the class context—from navigation and form selection to displaying relevant metadata and states.
+They demonstrate how forms are managed within the class context, including navigation, form selection, and the display of relevant metadata and states.

 Using concrete use cases, the UI demonstrates how forms are created, edited, or removed.
 The interface supports these workflows with targeted action areas, context-dependent controls, and clear feedback.